Multirious/bevy_tween/README.md

   The first crate I discovered and tried to do tweening with in Bevy.
 I like the idea of `TweenLens` of theirs.
-I decided to take that, expand on them, learn their potential and that I did, making lens even more capable and flexible.
+I decided to take that, expand on them, learn their potential, making lens even more capable and flexible.
 It's now called `Interpolator` in this crate because it's just that and it can be implemented to interpolate anything, not just a subset of some component.

 - Godot